rainkkk/hello-world/README.md

 # hello-world
-This is a simple test project
+This is a hello world project